 Following a meal plan based on your macros helps you prioritize important macronutrients (and micronutrients) and allows you to make space for certain treats you love.
 But it's all about your food choices and learning how to portion your meals according to your individual nutrition.
 Fortunately, learning how to plan meals is not rocket science.
-It just takes a little knowledge and practice to master the skill of meal planning, here's why you should start doing it and how to get started!
+It just takes a little knowledge and practice to master the skill of meal planning, and here's why you should start doing it and how to get started!

 Benefits of meal planning